Are Children With ADHD Eye Contact And Social Interaction Sensitive?

 Discomfort with socialization and social norms like eye contact can be a symptom of ADHD in some cases.
 Neurodivergent individuals often experience discomfort when making eye contact, and doing so may reduce attention and cognitive ability.
 Masking your preferred behaviors to satisfy neurotypical expectations can be harmful to mental health.
 Talking to a professional about neurodiversity, masking, and other challenges can be a way to cope with life challenges related to ADHD.

-If you struggle to make time for appointments because of a busy schedule or difficulty making commitments, you might find online therapy through a platform like BetterHelp more accessible.
+If you struggle to make time for appointments because of a busy schedule or difficulty making commitments, you might find online therapy through a platform like BetterHelp more convenient.
 An online platform generally enables you to meet with a therapist from home via phone, video, or live chat sessions.
 In addition, online platforms can allow you to set appointments at times that work for you, including outside of standard business hours.

 Studies show that internet-based interventions can be effective in supporting clients with ADHD.
 In one meta-analysis, online interventions were usually proven effective in improving social function and attention in individuals with ADHD.